Tuesday, April 26, 2011

 4. Remove top pan from heat and allow to cool for 5-10 minutes, stirring occasionally.
 Add vanilla and stir to combine.
 Refrigerate custard until serving time.
 If desired, the custard can be served warm, but it is usually served chilled either alone or over fruit.
 It is wonderful over fresh orange slices or any combination of fruit salad.

 Recipe by Kathy Sheehan, copyright 2011.
+Revised 2024.
 Inspired by my grandmother Gaga's recipe taken from her handwritten recipe notebook from the 1940's.

 How does this compare to my grandmother's recipe?
 This recipe contains significantly fewer calories and carbohydrate compared to the traditional recipe that calls for whole milk and sugar.
 For comparison, the nutritional information for the same size serving of the traditional recipe is 168.8 calories, 25.3 g carbohydrate, 5.2 g total fat, 2.5 g saturated fat, 106 mg sodium, 0 g fiber, 5.9 g protein.